How to make Word documents accessible

 Create an accessible PDF from Word

-You can make an accessible PDF from your Word document if you tag it and export it correctly.
+You can create an accessible PDF from a Word document by tagging it correctly and exporting it using the right settings.

 On this page